torvalds/linux/Documentation/admin-guide/kdump/vmcoreinfo.rst

 init_uts_ns.name.release
 ------------------------

-The version of the Linux kernel.
+The version of the GNU/Linux kernel.
 Used to find the corresponding source code from which the kernel has been built.
 For example, crash uses it to find the corresponding vmlinux in order to process vmcore.